Generators FAQ: Your Questions Answered

 What are the Basic Components of a Home Standby Generator?

-What is the difference between standby and portable generators?
+What is the difference between a standby and a portable generator?

 Portable generators supply electricity to selected appliances through extension cords.
 They are fueled by gasoline, which can be difficult to obtain, store and transport during a blackout.
 Carbon monoxide is always a concern in the safe use of portable generators as are the weather conditions in which the owner must operate in order to hook up the portable generator to selected appliances.